 The Annual Walter Rodney Symposium is dedicated to the legacy of Dr. Walter Rodney and the indelible mark of his scholarship and activism.
 The goal of the Symposium is to discuss contemporary issues reflecting Rodney’s works, ideas and methodology.
 The goal is to bring together scholars, researchers, activists, students, artists, and the community to discuss contemporary issues from a Rodney perspective.

-Since 2004, an annual symposium has been held in Atlanta, Georgia or virtually around the week of Walter Rodney’s birthday (23 March).
+Since 2004, the Walter Rodney Foundation has hosted an annual symposium held in Atlanta, Georgia, or virtually around the week of Walter Rodney’s birthday (23 March).
 The 22nd Annual Walter Rodney Symposium is entitled “The Struggle Goes On: Applying Dr. Walter Rodney’s Principles.”
-This is an inaugural event at Brown University in Providence, RI—the first hosted outside of Atlanta—with a hybrid local event in Atlanta, GA.
-Virtual viewing of the symposium is also available.
-Address information will be shared with registrants closer to the symposium.
+This is an inaugural event at Brown University in Providence, RI—the first hosted outside of Atlanta—with a local viewing event in Atlanta, GA at the Atlanta University Center Robert W. Woodruff Library.
+Virtual viewing of the symposium will be available via streaming link.
+Brown University address information will be shared with registrants closer to the symposium.

 .png)

-This Symposium is part of the Race, Slavery, Colonialism, and Capitalism Research Cluster.
+This Symposium is part of the Simmons Center's Race, Slavery, Colonialism, and Capitalism Research Cluster and is co-sponsored by the Walter Rodney Foundation and the AUC Robert W. Woodruff Library.